boladouro/IWGD/README.txt

-OS TPCS DE IWAGD DO GRUPO 4
+AS COISAS DE IWAGD DO GRUPO 4

 * Allan Kardec, 103380
 * André Plancha, 105289